felicepagano/goose-game-kata-java/README.md

 You can also run the application using maven with the following instruction:

-`mvn exec:java -Dexec.mainClass="it.fpagano.kata.java.goose.Game" -Dexec.args="Pippo Pluto"`

-where in the exec.args you can specify the name of the players.
+`mvn exec:java`

-Remember that you must be in the root project folder in order to run maven.
+Remember that you must be in the root project folder in order to run maven and before mvn exec you must compile the code with mvn compile.

 The entire development was made with the following tools version:

-> java version "10.0.2"
+> java version "openjdk-ea 15-13-ea"

-> Apache Maven 3.5.4
+> Apache Maven 3.6.3